lsst-dm/dmtn-250/index.rst

 All other paths are hard-coded relative to that setting.

 The Firefly extension is configured with the environment variable ``FIREFLY_URL``, set by ``lsst.rsp.startup``.

+Information about the structure of the Nublado tutorials repository is currently maintained by a cron job run by the Nublado Phalanx application that writes into a shared NFS directory.
+That information is then cached locally in the user's home directory and provided to the extension by a JupyterLab server-side handler.

 Python helper library
 ---------------------